Kamperhub/kamperhub-app/src/FUTURE_DEVELOPMENT.md

     *   Investigate and fix errors preventing vehicle, caravan, and WDH data from loading on the `/vehicles` page.
     *   Address any remaining `Unauthorized: Invalid ID token` or `client is offline` errors.
     *   Ensure all user preferences and settings load correctly for all user types (including admin).
+    *   **Fuel Log Toast Action:** Ensure the "Add Category" button in the "Missing 'Fuel' Category" error message correctly navigates the user to the trip planner.

 ### 2. New Feature Development
-*   **Objective:** Begin implementing new, high-value features now that the core data migration is complete.
+*   **Objective:** Begin implementing new, high-value features.
 *   **Next Up:**
-    *   ✅ **AI-Powered Packing Assistant:** The Genkit flow to help users generate packing lists based on trip details is now complete and integrated.
+    *   **Fuel Log & Maintenance Tracker:** Build the user interface for logging fuel and tracking vehicle/caravan maintenance tasks.
+The backend APIs for this are already in place.

 ---

 ## **Completed Milestones**

+### ✅ **Feature: Height-Aware Trip Routing**
+*   **Status:** Complete
+*   **Objective:** Ensure trips planned in the app consider vehicle height to avoid low clearance obstacles.
+*   **Details:** The Trip Planner now uses Google's advanced Routes API via a secure backend endpoint.
+It automatically includes the height of the active vehicle/caravan in route calculations and will display warnings for any potential height restrictions, such as low bridges.

+### ✅ **Feature: Advanced Weight Distribution Calculator**
+*   **Status:** Complete
+*   **Objective:** Provide a more accurate, physics-based calculation for Tow Ball Mass (TBM).
+*   **Details:** The Inventory & Weight Management calculator now uses a moment-based calculation based on the precise location of inventory items, water, and gas relative to the caravan's axles.
+This replaces the previous simple percentage-based estimate, providing a much more accurate TBM figure.

+### ✅ **Feature: Vehicle-Only Trip Planning**
+*   **Status:** Complete
+*   **Objective:** Allow users to plan trips that do not involve towing a caravan.
+*   **Details:** Added a "Towing a caravan?" switch to the Trip Planner.
+When disabled, trips are saved as "Vehicle Only," using a simplified checklist template and not affecting caravan-related data.
+The Trip Log now visually distinguishes these trips.

+### ✅ **Project: Performance Optimization with Server Components**
+*   **Status:** Complete
+*   **Objective:** Improve initial page load times for data-heavy pages like "Vehicles" and "Inventory".
+*   **Details:** Converted the `/vehicles` and `/inventory` pages to Next.js Server Components.
+This pre-fetches all necessary data on the server, eliminating client-side loading states and providing a faster user experience.

+### ✅ **Feature: AI-Powered Packing Assistant**
+*   **Status:** Complete
+*   **Objective:** Help users generate packing lists based on trip details.
+*   **Details:** The Genkit flow to help users generate packing lists based on trip details is now complete and integrated into the `/trip-packing` page.

 ### ✅ **Project: Migrate from LocalStorage to Firestore**
 *   **Status:** Complete
 *   **Objective:** Move all application data from the browser's `localStorage` to Firebase Firestore to provide a persistent, synchronized, and backed-up user experience.